 Each IRB approval notice designates a period of time during which activities involving human research subjects may be undertaken.
+The NTR IRB considers a study expired on the first date that the protocol is no longer approved (i.e., the day after the noted study expiration date).
 No investigator may continue to recruit, enroll, or treat subjects or analyze data after the IRB approval expiration date.
 Continuation of the research after the date of expiration of IRB approval is a violation of federal regulations (see 45 CFR 46.103(b)(4) and 21 CFR 56.103(a)) The date when such a review is due (and expiration date) are clearly noted on all initial approval letters and Board Actions.